mavrixwk/nnnslackbot/README.md

 Then simply point node at main.js

-(from nnnslackbot's directory)
+(from quagbot's directory)
 ```
 bash
 node ./main.js
 ```

-Standard out will show (hopefully) helpful log messages whenever nnnslackbot is doing something.
+Standard out will show (hopefully) helpful log messages whenever quagbot is doing something.
 Save this output when submitting bugs.

 ## Containerized Service

-To launch nnnslackbot as a Docker containerized service, execute the following commands on your command line.
-We recommend nesting these steps under a subdirectory so nnnslackbot and its data can be isolated.
+To launch quagbot as a Docker containerized service, execute the following commands on your command line.
+We recommend nesting these steps under a subdirectory so quagbot and its data can be isolated.
 Something as simple as this is sufficient:

 ```
 mkdir lessy